 There are occasional moments to Dawn of the Dead 2004 Zack Snyder improvises an amusing series of exchanges between the group and the man trapped on the roof of the gunstore; and there is a decent opening where Sarah Polleys husband is abruptly bitten by the zombie girl and she must flee, her flight gradually taking in an awareness of the apocalypse as the camera pulls back to an aerial shot crossing the burning city, showing vehicles appearing and colliding.
 Zack Snyder builds the film up to a reasonably intensive all-out climax in the last 15 minutes as the group make their break out of the mall and away to safety.
 However, compared to the memorable to-the-death survivalist battle that George Romeros survivors engaged in, the scenes here seem lacking.
 While there is a moderate intensity, there is never anything that has you on the edge of the seat in suspense.
 In the end, Dawn of the Dead 2004 emerges as a remake that revisits the original but does so without having anything to add or even anything to say about it all.

-Director Zack Snyder next went onto make the hit big screen adaptation of 300 (2007) based on Frank Millers graphic novel about the Greek wars; the adaptation of Alan Moores classic superhero graphic novel Watchmen (2009); the animated owl fantasy Legend of the Guardians: The Owls of GaHoole (2010); Sucker Punch (2011) about a young girls imagined alternate reality; and the Superman reboot Man of Steel (2013) and its follow-up, the DC crossover Batman V Superman: Dawn of Justice (2016), as well as wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016).
+Director Zack Snyder next went onto make the hit big screen adaptation of 300 (2007) based on Frank Millers graphic novel about the Greek wars; the adaptation of Alan Moores classic superhero graphic novel Watchmen (2009); the animated owl fantasy Legend of the Guardians: The Owls of GaHoole (2010); Sucker Punch (2011) about a young girls imagined alternate reality; and the Superman reboot Man of Steel (2013) and its follow-up, the DC crossover Batman V Superman: Dawn of Justice (2016), as well as wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016) and Wonder Woman (2017).
 Screenwriter James Gunn had previously written Tromas Tromeo & Juliet (1996), as well as Scooby-Doo (2002), Scooby Doo 2: Monsters Unleashed (2004) and The Belko Experiment (2016).
-Gunn made his directorial debut with the horror homage Slither (2006), followed by Super (2010) about a man who believes he is a superhero and the Marvel Comics title Guardians of the Galaxy (2014) and its sequel Guardians of the Galaxy, Vol 2 (2017).
+Gunn made his directorial debut with the horror homage Slither (2006), followed by Super (2010) about a man who believes he is a superhero and the Marvel Comics title Guardians of the Galaxy (2014) and its sequel Guadians of the Galaxy: Vol. 2 (2017).